msfeldstein/airdrop-script/README.md

   - User with no account

-  We will create an issuer account, and exhibit sending the ABC asset to these account types Green messages come from the anchor
-Blue messages come from the wallet
-[Anchor] Creating Issuer account GDPFDWQD3E5WTQAFFTNK6F5E4UXUDCKVXSWEXI3AWIV4N5BSUBGINXVB [Wallet] Creating a funded account without a trustline to the requested asset [Wallet] Generated account GD6FFYNHC5SGC66R7MN56CSRPRUY7K2ZTOPPBJB3LCQVU6MD3A4LY5K5
+  We will create an issuer account, and exhibit sending the ABC asset to these account types [Anchor] Creating Issuer account GDPFDWQD3E5WTQAFFTNK6F5E4UXUDCKVXSWEXI3AWIV4N5BSUBGINXVB [Wallet] Creating a funded account without a trustline to the requested asset [Wallet] Generated account GD6FFYNHC5SGC66R7MN56CSRPRUY7K2ZTOPPBJB3LCQVU6MD3A4LY5K5